 3) Lines 183-186: "Taken together, the 31P NMR and kinetic data support a molecular mechanism whereby Gsp1 interface mutations allosterically shift the conformational distribution at the active site which in turn alters the GTPase switch cycle".
 This conclusion is too strong for the amount of data available to support it, though the data does indeed suggest such a possibility.
 Given that the allostery in Gsp1 is only an interesting side-story in this manuscript, the authors can tone down this conclusion.

 a) The correlation in Fig. 3f looks much weaker when I plot the data without the log scale on the y-axis.
 It is equally likely to state from the plot that the y-ratio (without log) remains between 0.05 and 0.5 regardless of what the % of the second conformation is.

+We appreciate the reviewer’s call to attention with regards to relating the 31P NMR data to the differences in GAP-mediated GTP hydrolysis.
+We had reservations on how to present this data, and these criticisms allowed us to more carefully consider the relationship between the conformational distributions of GTP-bound Gsp1 mutants and the GAP-mediated hydrolysis values.

+With regards to the correlation in Fig. 3f, we initially chose this data representation to emphasize the monotonically increasing relationship between the fraction of GTP-bound Gsp1 in state 2 and the kcat/Km of GAP-mediated hydrolysis.
+We agree that a true log-linear relationship for these variables is not expected a priori (and, in fact, unlikely), and acknowledge that the exact functional form of the relationship is impossible to derive using reaction kinetics formalisms without some means of directly measuring the kcat and Km values for state 1 and state 2 separately (which is not to our knowledge feasible).